Insider Sell: Diodes Inc Presi - GuruFocus.com

 Who is Keh Lu?

-Keh Lu is the President and Chief Executive Officer of Diodes Inc. He has been with the company since 2005 and has played a significant role in the growth and development of the organization.
-Under his leadership, Diodes Inc has expanded its product portfolio and market presence, making it a key player in the semiconductor industry.
+Keh Lu is the President and CEO of Diodes Inc. He has been with the company since 2005 and has held various positions, including Vice President of Worldwide Sales and Marketing and Executive Vice President.
+Under his leadership, Diodes Inc has experienced significant growth and expansion in its product portfolio and market presence.

-Over the past year, Keh Lu has sold a total of 141,361 shares and purchased 0 shares.
-This indicates a trend of insider selling for the company.
-In the same period, there have been 32 insider sells and 0 insider buys for Diodes Inc. This trend of insider selling could be a signal for investors to keep an eye on the stock's performance and consider the potential reasons behind the selling activity.
+Over the past year, Keh Lu has sold a total of 144,361 shares and purchased 0 shares.
+This recent sale of 3,000 shares is part of a broader trend of insider selling at Diodes Inc. In the past year, there have been 35 insider sells and 0 insider buys.

-On the day of Keh Lu's recent sale, shares of Diodes Inc were trading at $96.4 apiece, giving the stock a market cap of $4,380.457 million.
-The price-earnings ratio is 13.38, which is lower than the industry median of 23.01 and lower than the company's historical median price-earnings ratio.
-This suggests that the stock may be undervalued compared to its industry peers and its historical valuation.
+On the day of Keh Lu's recent sale, shares of Diodes Inc were trading at $97 apiece, giving the company a market capitalization of $4,107.507 million.
+The stock's price-earnings ratio is 12.55, which is lower than the industry median of 23.17 and lower than the company's historical median price-earnings ratio.

 - CEO Buys, CFO Buys: Stocks that are bought by their CEO/CFOs.